 Consider pet insurance

 Pet insurance doesn’t just help to pay vet bills if your dog is ill, an insurer may pay out to help you find a lost dog or if it damages someone’s property.
 Some policies will also cover costs if a dog sitter has to look after your pet if you need to go into hospital.
-Forking out for insurance every month is costly, so do your sums and remember you could pay over £300 to sort out a dog’s ear infection.
+Forking out for insurance every month might seem costly, so do your sums and remember you could pay over £300 to sort out a dog’s ear infection, or several thousand pounds if your dog requires surgery.

 Find out about Saga Pet Insurance